postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 Open your workspace in Postman by selecting it from the workspace dropdown in the left.
 To add collaborators, click __Invite__ at the top right.

+Only workspace admins will be able to send invites to users.
 Add individuals you would like to invite to the workspace by email or by [group](/docs/administration/managing-your-team/user-groups/).
 Select access levels for the workspace and click __Send Invites__.

 <img alt="Invite users" src="https://assets.postman.com/postman-docs/invite-user-and-group-to-workspace-v9.gif"/>

-When your collaborators accept the invite from the notification they receive, they will be able to access the workspace.
+Your collaborators can start contributing via the workspace invite notification and will be able to access the workspace.

 ## Watching a workspace